FascinatedBox/lily/README.md

 * integer: A 64-bit signed int.
 * number: A C double.
-* str: A bunch of text.
+* string: A bunch of text.
 * list: A list of a given element.
 * hash: An associative array, having a key and value type.
 * function: A callable body of code.
 Some are native (defined by Lily code), and some are foreign (defined outside of Lily code).
 The interpreter doesn't make a distinction.